whx-xhw/SCC/README.md

 # Self-correcting Clustering
-This is the source code of SelfCC.
+This is the source code of Self-correcting Clustering.

 ## Abstract